tttamaki/cuda_emicp_softassign/README.md

 ```
 -pointsReductionRate=**
     [float] Numbers of points in the files are randomlyl reduced to ** % (approximately). default: no reduction.
+-pointsReductionRateX=**
+    [float] Numbers of points X in the files are randomlyl reduced to ** % (approximately). default: no reduction.
+-pointsReductionRateY=**
+    [float] Numbers of points Y in the files are randomlyl reduced to ** % (approximately). default: no reduction.
 ```
 Example: `-pointsReductionRate=10` then the number of points is reduced to about 10%.

+Note: if -pointsReductionRate exists, -pointsReductionRate{X,Y} are ignored.

 #### Algorithms:
 ```